 The estimated fair value of the Term Loan is determined using various factors including the evaluation of any net proceeds that may be payable under the Waterfall Distribution mechanism.
 As at September 30, 2018, the Company determined that the realization of value from its D6 and Block 9 property, plant and equipment and exploration and evaluation assets, inventory, restricted cash, income tax and other receivables was substantially dependent on uncertain events that were not wholly within the control of the Company.
 As such, the Company recognized impairments of these assets, net of associated liabilities, reducing the carrying value of these balance sheet items to nil.
 As a result of the impairment of the assets noted above, the Company revalued its Term Loan as at September 30, 2018 to nil.
-In February 2020, the Company revalued its long-term debt to \$26 million prior to the distribution of the net proceeds from the D6 settlement transaction of \$26 million and recognized a loss on revaluation on long-term debt of \$26 million.
-There have been no changes to the estimated fair value of the Term Loan since February 2020.
+In September 2021, the Company revalued its long-term debt to \$3 million (resulting in a loss on revaluation on long-term debt of \$3 million), distributed \$3 million to its Lenders and retained \$2.3 million in a restricted account to be released only for payments related to arbitration disputes in Bangladesh and general and administrative expenses in India.
+There were no changes to the estimated fair value of the Term Loan since September 2021.